-Here are the most frequent reasons why many people choose enamel bonding;
+Here are the most frequent reasons why many people choose this treatment:

 The outer surface of the tooth (enamel) can become damaged for a number of reasons, including subconscious habits (such as tooth grinding or ‘bruxism’) or erosion from acidic food or drink.
 Even digestive problems and acid reflux can have an effect.
 As the top enamel becomes worn, the softer underlying dentine becomes exposed, accelerating surface wear or tooth loss.
 Enamel bonding can be used to restore the surface of the tooth and help prevent further damage.

 Most frequently patients seek enamel bonding for cosmetic reasons.
 The effects of wear and tooth surface loss as described above, as well as discolouration, chipping, crooked or “gappy” teeth, can all prompt people to seek a solution to enhance their smile.
 Enamel bonding gives us the opportunity to treat and manage such concerns, often without any further damage to the tooth structure.

 For more information or to book a free consultation click here or call 01423 565432